Woman Who Beat 91-Year-Old Man With Brick Charged With Attempted Murder

 The Los Angeles County Sheriff’s Department is looking into reports that there were four other people involved in the assault.

 When asked about the attack, Rodriguez, who is currently at his daughter’s home recuperating, stated that he did not bump into Jones’ child at all.
 He states he passed her and Jones just pushed him and began attacking him.
-The LASDepartment has said that it is not counting Jones’ attack as a “hate crime,” despite her yelling for him to “go back to Mexico.”
+The sheriff’s department has said that it is not counting Jones’ attack as a “hate crime,” despite her yelling for him to “go back to Mexico.”

 CNN reports that if convicted, Jones may face up to 29 years in prison.
 Since Jones was on probation for criminal threats in 2017, prosecutors are recommending bail be set to $1.25 million rather than the $200,000.